Skip to content

 return {"response": result.content.text.strip()}

-Key characteristics: - Tools registered with @mcp.tool() decorator - handoff tool uses sampling to trigger A2A requests - HTTP transport for client connections - Supports both tool execution and sampling
+Key characteristics: - Environment extends FastMCP and provides MCP server functionality - Built-in handoff tool is registered by default (controlled by enable_handoff parameter) - Custom tools registered with @environment.tool() decorator - handoff tool uses sampling to trigger A2A requests - HTTP transport for client connections - Supports both tool execution and sampling

 MCP Sampling for Handoffs